 1. Record all known activities on the month-at-a-glance view in your handwritten planner before the month begins.
 This includes birthdays, recurring activities, special events and school activities.

-2. Record events on the month-at-a-glance view in your handwritten planner as you learn of them.
+2. Record events on the month-at-a-glance view in your handwritten planner as soon as you learn of them.

 3. Pick a day once each week to transfer each activity to the detailed weekly view.
 I typically do this on Sunday.